qsheltier/sactilgis/README.md

 subversion-url
 : The URL of the Subversion repository.
 Supports at least `svn://` and `file://` repository URLs; may support `http://` and `https://` as well (has never been tested).

+subversion-auth
+: Contains a `username` and a `password` element that will be used to authenticate all access to the configured repository.
+This element can be omitted completely if authorization is unnecessary; if present, its elements *must* be set.

 target-directory
 : The directory in which to store the resulting Git repository.
 This directory will be *removed and re-created* before the conversion starts!